Health and appearance of Michael Jackson: Nose surgeries

 Media reports state Jackson had extensive surgery on his nose.
 Jackson denied those reports in his 1988 autobiography Moonwalk, saying he had only had two rhinoplasties.
 Shortly after Jackson's death, Klein stated that he had rebuilt Jackson's nose because its cartilage had totally collapsed and that he had been 'exquisitely sensitive to pain'.
 Medical records show that Klein administered Jackson Demerol during procedures.
 Jackson had told Patrick Treacy that he had had a facial hypersensitivity caused by a botched cosmetic surgery.
 Jackson's second wife, Debbie Rowe, who had met Jackson while she had been working for Klein, said she had been designated to help him through procedures.

 In 2017, British broadcaster Sky canceled the airing of an episode of Urban Myths which cast Joseph Fiennes to portray Jackson with heavy white makeup and a constructed nose.
 The cancellation came after Jackson's family had expressed concerns in public.

 Facial structure

 Surgeons speculated he also had a forehead lift, cheekbone surgery and altered his lips.
-Jackson variously denied the reports of extensive cosmetic surgery, at times claiming to have only ever had surgery on his nose, while at other times saying that he also had a dimple created in his chin.
-Jackson attributed the changes in the structure of his face to puberty, a strict vegetarian diet, weight loss, a change in hairstyle and stage lighting.
+Jackson variously denied the reports of extensive cosmetic surgery, at times claiming to have only ever had surgery on his nose, while at other times saying that he also had a cleft created in his chin.
+Jackson attributed the changes in the structure of his face to puberty and weight loss from his strict vegetarian diet.
 He also denied allegations that he had altered his eyes.
 In the unedited version of the documentary Living with Michael Jackson, Jackson was asked about his cheeks; he answered: "These cheekbones?
 No. My father has the same thing.
 We have Indian blood."